Professional skills tests

-If you are applying for an Initial Teacher Training (ITT) programme, you will be required to have passed the National Professional Skills Tests in numeracy and literacy as part of the admissions process.
+If you are applying for an Initial Teacher Training (ITT) programme, you will be required to have passed the Professional Skills Tests in numeracy and literacy as part of the admissions process.
 Once you have submitted your course application form, you will be eligible to book the skills test via the Department of Education website.

 Please note that the skills tests are only valid for three years prior to registering for the course.

 You should take the skills tests after applying for a teacher training course.
 You will be asked for proof of application prior to registering for the tests.
 Skills tests must be completed before 31 July 2016.

 Based on the experience of applicants in previous years, we recommend taking the tests ahead of summer exams to avoid intensifying pressure during your A-levels.